mozilla/esper-pioneer-shield-study/TESTPLAN.md

 1. Compare the two pings using the online tool
 1. Verify values of some fields are changed in the second ping.

+Note: To increment the search_counts attribute, you'll need to have performed at least one search using the firefox search bar and then reload the addon.

 ## Developer testing

 First, make sure you are on NPM 5+ installed so that the proper dependencies are installed using the package-lock.json file.